Early Childhood Peace Consortium Launches Five-Year Strategic Plan at United Nations General Assembly

 • Research: Embedding ECD and trauma-informed parenting programs into global sustainable development knowledge systems

-• Practice: Institutionalizing ECD as core services across education, health, peacebuilding, and child protection systems in conflict-affected contexts
+• Practice: Institutionalizing ECD as lifesaving core services across education, health, peacebuilding, and child protection systems in conflict-affected contexts

-• Advocacy: Securing inclusion of ECD in the post-2030 global development agenda
+• Advocacy: Securing inclusion of ECD in the post-2030 global development agenda and humanitarian response frameworks

-• Policy: Mobilizing champions within multilateral institutions and civil society
+• Policy: Mobilizing champions within multilateral institutions and civil society to prioritize early childhood in peacebuilding strategies

 The ECPC is a global consortium of UN agencies, NGOs, researchers, practitioners, and the private sector committed to sharing evidence on how investment in early childhood development contributes to sustainable peace.
 Launched at UNICEF in 2013, the consortium has grown to include partners from Yale University, UNICEF, the Mother Child Education Foundation (AÇEV), and numerous research institutions and implementation organizations worldwide.